greenfield932/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data distributed among the classes and a set of random images from training datasets represents overview of the dataset content.
+It is a bar chart showing how the data distributed among the classes and a set of random images from training dataset representing the dataset content.

 ![alt text][image1]
 ![alt text][image2]